What’s going on for Aotearoa’s Rangatahi?

 New Zealand’s teen suicide rate (15-19) is the worst in the developed world, it is so high it raises the global average (2017 statistics).

-Mike King, comedian and television presenter, was asked to speak to Northland’s Taipa Area School in 2013 in an effort to make them laugh.
-But he soon realized that the young people in the room didn’t need jokes, they needed honesty.
+Mike King, comedian and television presenter, was asked to speak to Northland’s Taipa Area School in an effort to make them laugh.
+But he soon realised that the young people in the room didn’t need jokes, they needed honesty.
 So Mike related the struggles he faced in his own life growing up.
 As he spoke, the kids in the room nodded and nudged each other.

 One young man, Ezekiel Raui, went home that night and write about the problems facing the young people of Northland.
-It wasn’t a formal report, nor does it have the professionalism of a statistical analysis, but it packs a punch.
+It wasn’t a formal report, nor does it have the professionalism of a statistical analysis, but it packs a punch all the same.

 In Raui’s opinion, these are the issues facing New Zealand’s young people: